Bridget Brink

+Bridget Ann Brink (born 1970) is an American diplomat who served as the United States ambassador to Ukraine from 2022 to 2025.
+A member of the United States Foreign Service, she previously served as the United States ambassador to Slovakia from 2019 until 2022 and has held various positions in the State Department since 1996.

-Bridget Ann Brink is an American diplomat serving as the United States Ambassador to Ukraine.
-In April 2022, she was nominated by President Joe Biden to be the United States ambassador to Ukraine, and presented her credentials in May 2022.
-She previously served as the United States Ambassador to Slovakia from August 20, 2019, until May 18, 2022.
+In April 2022, she was nominated by President Joe Biden to be the U.S. ambassador to Ukraine and presented her credentials to President Volodymyr Zelenskyy in May 2022.
+Brink served in her post during the first three years of the Russian invasion of Ukraine, signaling support for Ukraine in the conflict and advocating for the U.S. to provide military aid.
+She resigned during President Donald Trump's second term over disagreements with his administration's shift towards Russia and away from Ukraine.
+In June 2025, she announced her campaign for Congress in the 2026 election in Michigan's 7th congressional district.
+She is a member of the Democratic Party.

 Early life and education

 Brink is a native of Michigan, the daughter of John and Gwen Brink.
 She graduated from East Grand Rapids High School in 1987.
-Brink earned a Bachelor of Arts degree in political science from Kenyon College and a master's in international relations and political theory from the London School of Economics.
+Brink earned a Bachelor of Arts degree in political science from Kenyon College and a master's in international relations and political theory from the London School of Economics (LSE).

 Career

 After joining the United States Department of State in 1996, Brink served as a consular political officer in the U.S. Embassy in Belgrade from 1997 to 1999.
 She then served as a Cyprus desk officer until 2002, and as a special assistant for Europe to the Under Secretary of State for Political Affairs until 2004.
 From 2005 to 2008, Brink served as political-economic chief in Tbilisi.

-Later, Brink became the deputy director for southern European affairs at the U.S. Department of State before joining the United States National Security Council as director for the Aegean and South Caucasus, where she helped coordinate U.S. foreign policy and advance U.S. interests with Turkey, Greece, Cyprus, Georgia, Azerbaijan, and Armenia.
+From 2008 to 2009, Brink served as the deputy director for southern European affairs at the U.S. Department of State.
+She then joined the United States National Security Council and from 2009 to 2010, she served as director for the Aegean and South Caucasus, where she helped coordinate U.S. foreign policy and advance U.S. interests with Turkey, Greece, Cyprus, Georgia, Azerbaijan, and Armenia.
 In 2011, Brink returned to Georgia as deputy chief of mission at the U.S. Embassy in Tbilisi.

 Brink served as deputy chief of mission at the U.S. Embassy in Tashkent, Uzbekistan from 2014 until August 2015, when she became deputy assistant secretary in the Bureau of European and Eurasian Affairs.
 In 2018, Foreign Policy reported that Brink was slated to be nominated as the US ambassador to Georgia, but the Georgian Dream government rebuffed her due to her alleged predisposition toward former Georgian President and then-opposition leader Mikheil Saakashvili.